 Now you know the difference between a CV and a resume!
 But to ensure you don’t forget, take these key points with you:

-- The most significant difference between a CV and a resume is format.
-There are three standard resume formats, but a CV can be organized according to the job.
+- The most significant difference between a CV and a resume is the format.
+Three standard resume formats exist, but you should organize your CV according to the job.

-- In the U.S., a CV is usually reserved for jobs in academia, medicine and law, but a resume can be used for any job or industry.
+- In the U.S., fields like academia, medicine and law typically use CVs.
+Resumes are appropriate for any job or industry.

 - Resumes can contain up to four optional sections if there is room on one or two pages, but a CV will often contain many sections, depending on the profession and the job’s requirements.

 CV vs resume FAQ